-West Thompson Lake and Quinebaug River is a 8.1 mile moderately trafficked loop trail located near Thompson, CT that features a lake and is good for all skill levels.
+West Thompson Lake and Quinebaug River is a 8.1 mile moderately trafficked loop trail located near Thompson, Connecticut that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 On the west side you have a looped trail.
 One is closer to the water the other is higher in elevation looking over the lake.